boyin96/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Mr. Yin was born in 1996.
 He received the B.Eng. and M.Eng. degree from South China University of Technology, Guangzhou, China, in 2019 and 2022, respectively.
-His research interests include wireless communication, deep learning and convex optimization.
+Now, he is pursuing the Ph.D. degree in the Waves group at the Department of Information Technology, Ghent University, Belgium.
+His research interests include wireless communications, graph neural networks and convex optimization.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Yin.pdf" "newtab" >}}resumé{{< /staticref >}}.